openfaas/docs/docs/index.md

 * Ease of use through UI portal and *one-click* install
 * Write functions in any language for Linux or Windows and package in Docker/OCI image format
-* Portable - runs on existing hardware or public/private cloud - [Kubernetes](https://github.com/openfaas/faas-netes) and Docker Swarm native
+* Portable - runs on existing hardware or public/private cloud with [Kubernetes](https://github.com/openfaas/faas-netes) or containerd
 * [CLI](http://github.com/openfaas/faas-cli) available with YAML format for templating and defining functions
 * Auto-scales as demand increases